leejoonli/code-every-day/log.md

 ## Thoughts

 Pointers seems confusing but it seems like a thing that you just get better at the more you're exposed to it.
 For the codewars challenge, just did a basic for loop and then had to look up how to capitalize the nth letter but also keep the original string so I found a solution on stack overflow.

+# Day 183 (9/8/2022)

+## Pointers

+Learned about pointer arithmetic, pointers to pointers, and function call by reference/value.

+## Thoughts

+Did not realize you can use arithmetic on pointers since they were addressses instead of integer values.
+The arithmetic uses bytes instead of int values.
+Knew pointers to pointers existed but didn't have too much experience with it.
+Now it's been more de-mystified so I'm starting to feel more comfortable with pointers.
+And finally, I didn't realize in C that you cannot pass variables to functions and have it reference the value of that variable (example of call by value) and instead you need to pass a pointer to said variable (call by reference).